What's In This Guide?

 - Be patient.
 Teens may have a fear of expressing emotions about death.
 Encourage them to talk by saying something like, “I know it is horrible that grandma has died.
 Experts say it’s good to share our feelings.
 How are you doing?”

 - Be very open.
-Discuss the ways you feel the death may be influencing her behavior.
+Discuss the ways you feel the death may be influencing their behavior.

 - Be flexible.
 It is okay, at this time, to have a little more flexibility with rules and academic and behavioral expectations.

 - Memorialize meaningfully.
-Pray together at home, let your teen light a candle at church, and include her in memorial ceremonies.
-She might also appreciate doing a private family tribute at home.
+Pray together at home, let your teen light a candle at church, and include them in memorial ceremonies.
+They might also appreciate doing a private family tribute at home.

 What Teachers Can Do to Help Students